-Wiregrass offers more than 100 academic programs in the areas of Allied Health, Business and Computer Sciences, Professional Services, and Industrial and Technical trades.
-During the Fiscal Year 2020, the college had an unduplicated enrollment of 6,576 students.
-The college works closely with 12 school systems and over 20 high schools to offer early enrollment programs for high school students.
-In FY18, the college had 3,035 high school students enrolled in Dual Enrollment.
+Wiregrass offers more than 100 academic programs in the areas of Healthcare, Business and Computer Sciences, Professional Services, and Industrial and Technical trades.
+During the Fiscal Year 2018, the college had an unduplicated enrollment of 5,904 students.
+Of the 5,904 students enrolled, 2,468 were enrolled in either an online or hybrid course.
+The college works closely with 12 school systems and 25 high schools to offer early enrollment programs for high school students.
+In FY18, the college had 3,155 high school students enrolled in Dual Enrollment.

-Wiregrass Georgia Technical College guarantees all graduates from all programs.
+Wiregrass Georgia Technical College guarantees all programs.
 Curriculum standards have been developed with direct involvement of business and industry.
 These standards serve as the industry-validated specifications for each occupational program.
-If one of our graduates educated under a standard program or his/her employer finds that the graduate is deficient in one or more competencies as defined in the standards, the technical college will retrain the employee at no instructional cost to the employee or the employer.
+"If one of our graduates educated under a standard program or his/her employer finds that the graduate is deficient in one or more competencies as defined in the standards, the technical college will retrain the employee at no instructional cost to the employee or the employer."
 This guarantee is in effect for a period of two years after graduation.